-As the job market becomes increasingly competitive for foreign workers on H-1B visas, it’s important to have the guidance and representation of a reputable immigration law firm.
-At Shepelsky Law, we understand the unique challenges and stress that come with finding new employment on a tight deadline, especially in the current economic climate.
+The job market is becoming increasingly competitive for foreign workers on H-1B visas.
+It’s important to have the guidance and representation of a reputable immigration law firm.
+At Shepelsky Law, we understand the unique challenges and stress that come with finding new employment on a tight deadline.
+This holds especially true in the current economic climate.

 In the ever-evolving realm of the tech industry, tech workers participating in the H1-B visa program face a daunting challenge.
 Layoffs sweep through the sector, compelling them to seek fresh career prospects

 Our team of experienced attorneys specializes in assisting individuals within the tech H1-B visa program.
 Shepelsky Law will work closely with you to understand your individual situation.
 We will provide personalized support throughout the job search and visa renewal process.
 Our team has extensive experience in navigating the complex regulations and requirements surrounding H-1B visas within the tech industry.
 We will work tirelessly to protect your rights and interests.